Are you interested in selling Medicare Advantage plans successfully?

 Finding Leads On A Tight Budget

-DD: Let’s focus on the agent that’s interested in selling Medicare Advantage.
+DD: Let’s focus on the agent that’s interested in selling Medicare insurance.
 They like everything they’ve heard about the opportunity, but they just don’t have money or book of business.

 A problem these doctors have is a patient may enroll in a plan where the doctor could lose that patient.
 The patient will go somewhere else.